VoidLeech/Oblivion/README.md

 **Q: Can this be used in my modpack?**
 A: Yes, but do note our license does not allow directly including the mod files in your pack.

+**Q: Multiloader?
+Newer versions?**
+A: Both planned, in that order, but multiloader is proving problematic with how the Mod-Agnostic Signs/Boats are registered.

 ### Licensing
 This project is released under the [Avoiding Leeching License, version 1.1](LICENSE).

+[HangingSignBlockEntityMixin.java] is released under the [MIT License](other-licenses/mit-self): it ensures that the `type` parameter in the HangingSignBlockEntity superclasses is set to the correct type (ugh vanilla why hardcode it), which is relevant if someone mixes into the constructor of a superclass and uses the parameter, and is compatible with other mixins like it.

 #### Third-Party Content
 The boat code in this project is based on and contains code from Kaupenjoe's 1.20.X Forge Tutorial, which is licensed under the [MIT license](other-licenses/mit-kaupenjoe).